pzol/deterministic/README.md

 [![Gem Version](https://badge.fury.io/rb/deterministic.png)](http://badge.fury.io/rb/deterministic)

-Deterministic is to help your code to be more confident, it's specialty is flow control of actions that either succeed or fail.
+Deterministic is to help your code to be more confident, by utilizing functional programming patterns.

 This is a spiritual successor of the [Monadic gem](http://github.com/pzol/monadic).
 The goal of the rewrite is to get away from a bit to forceful aproach I took in Monadic, especially when it comes to coercing monads, but also a more practical but at the same time more strict adherence to monad laws.